 Price-per-GB Difference

 The best benefit that the hard drives offer is their lower cost-per-GB.
 This makes them best for archival storage of huge data volumes.
 You can easily set up a raid of 100TB on your personal computer without any issues.
 The prices will not be very high.
-Also, the performance gains would be huge in RAID setups including the read/write performance and latency.
+Additionally, the performance gains would be substantial in RAID setups, encompassing both read/write performance, as well as latency.
 Especially for redundancy, hard drives are still considered better than SSDs in terms of heavy data volumes.

 For personal computers, where you don’t have to store a lot of data, there isn’t a point in getting a hard drive for anything at all.
 The cost efficiency that the hard drive offers is good where the data volume is high.

 The prices of hard drives and SSDs keep varying and depend heavily on their specifications and types.
-However, this is what you an expect in terms of price-per-GB difference.
+However, this is what you can expect in terms of price-per-GB difference.

 Drive Type | Generation | Interface | Capacity Range | Price per GB (Approx.) |